mdn/content/files/en-us/web/css/position-anchor/index.md

 ## Description

 To position an element relative to an anchor element, the positioned element requires three features: an association, a position, and a location.
-The `position-anchor` property provides the association.

-The positioned element is associated with the anchor element via an anchor name.
-The anchor element has a `<dashed-ident>` anchor name set on it via the {{cssxref("anchor-name")}} property.
-The same `<dashed-ident>` value is set as the value of the positioned element's `position-anchor` property.
+The `position-anchor` and {{htmlelement("anchor-name")}} properties provide the association.
+The anchor element has a `<dashed-ident>` anchor name set on it via the `anchor-name` property; the same name is then set as the value of the positioned element's `position-anchor` property to associate the two.

-If multiple anchor elements have the same anchor name set on them, and that name is referenced by a positioned element in its `position-anchor` property, it will be associated with the last anchor element in the source order.
+If multiple anchor elements have the same anchor name set on them, and that name is referenced by the `position-anchor` property value of a positioned element, that positioned element will be associated with the last anchor element with that anchor name in the source order.

-The `position-anchor` property associates the two elements.
-To make it an anchor-positioned element, you have to set its {{cssxref("position")}} property to either `fixed` or `absolute`.
+To create an anchor-positioned element, you have to set its {{cssxref("position")}} property to either `fixed` or `absolute`.
 The element needs to be placed after the anchor element in the DOM, or be a descendant of it, for this association to work.
 This `position` will be relative to the anchor rather than to the nearest ancestor positioned element.

-To place the positioned element in a specific location relative to the anchor element, a feature such as the {{cssxref("anchor()")}} function or the {{cssxref("inset-area")}} property is needed.
+To tether and place a positioned element in a specific location relative to an anchor element, an anchor positioning feature such as the {{cssxref("anchor()")}} function or the {{cssxref("inset-area")}} property is needed.

 You cannot associate a positioned element with an anchor element if the anchor is hidden, for example with {{cssxref("display", "display: none")}} or {{cssxref("visibility", "visibility: hidden")}}, or if it is part of the [skipped contents](/en-US/docs/Web/CSS/CSS_containment/Using_CSS_containment#skips_its_contents) of another element due to it having {{cssxref("content-visibility", "content-visibility: hidden")}} set on it.